When you apply for a job, you usually provide very sensitive personal information, so you are a gold mine for scammers!

 The Bottom Line

 Unfortunately, many scammers see job seekers as their “happy hunting ground,” and they are very happy to take advantage of your interest in earning a salary.
 Don’t let them take advantage of you!
+Take the time to ensure that you’re only applying for legitimate jobs.

 More Information About Job Scams: